 Explain the functions, including, where applicable, the additional ones to those legally envisaged, attributed to this committee and describe its procedures and organizational and operating rules.
-For each one of these functions, briefly describe its most important actions during the year and how it has exercise in practice each of the functions attributed thereto by law, in the Articles of Association or other corporate resolutions.
+For each one of these functions, briefly describe its most important actions during the year and how it has exercise in practice each of the functions attributed thereto by law, in the Bylaws or other corporate resolutions.

-The rules of organisation and operation of the Audit Committee ("AC") are set out in articles 47 of the Corporate Bylaws and 13 of the Regulations of the Board of Directors, as well as in the Committee's own Regulations approved in 2017.
+The rules of organisation and operation of the Audit Committee ("AC") are set out in articles 47 of the Corporate Bylaws and 13 of the Regulations of the Board of Directors, as well as in the Committee's own Regulations approved in 2017 and modified in December 2020 to bring them in line with the changes introduced by the reform of the Code of Good Corporate Governance for Listed Companies approved by the CNMV in June 2020.
 The AC will be formed by a minimum of three and a maximum of five directors appointed from among the non-executive directors.
-They must be appointed, particularly the chairperson, taking account of their knowledge and experience in accounting, auditing or risk management.
+They must all be appointed, and particularly the chairperson, taking account of their knowledge and experience in accounting, auditing and financial and non-financial risk management.
 At any event, at least a majority of the AC members must be independent.
 Overall, the AC members must have the relevant technical knowledge in relation to the sector of activity to which the Company belongs.
+At least one of the members should have information technology expertise.